- Light therapy for acne is a method of acne treatment that utilizes specific wavelengths of light to target acne-causing bacteria.

 - Severe pain

-If you develop blistering, oozing or a fever after your session, contact your doctor right away.
-You may have a skin infection.
+If you develop blistering, oozing or a fever after your session, contact your doctor right away; you may have a skin infection.

 People who are taking antibiotics, prescription isotretinoin (Accutane), are sensitive to sunlight or are pregnant should not use light therapy for acne.